When you live in a super small space you want to design your life so that you’re not in it all of the time.

 It’s actually a lot like being a kid in a college dorm.
 You sleep, eat, study and entertain yourself there and almost everything else is outsourced somewhere else.

-I believe one of the secrets of successfully living in a tiny house while being happy is proper use of your surroundings.
+I believe one of the secrets to happily living in a tiny house is proper use of your surroundings.

 Maybe you can start practicing before you’re in your tiny space.